OctopusDeploy/docs/docs/deploying-applications/aws-deployments/removecloudformation/index_content_[2018.2,).partial.md

 ![AWS Account Variable](aws-account-variable.png "width=500")

-The `Add Variable` window is then displayed and lists all the AWS accounts, as well as an account called `Role Assigned to the AWS Instance Executing the Deployment`.
+The `Add Variable` window is then displayed and lists all the AWS accounts.

 Select the account that was created in the previous step to assign it to the variable.